DimitriPalmer22/Relapse-Code-Documentation/_temp/01-30 WTCS Playtest Notes.md

 - There should be some type of death animation or some other way to convey that the player just died
 - When Chance is thinking, find a way to articulate that he's thinking instead of just removing his character sprite.
 Maybe italicize the text too?
 You could even have a unique set of character images specifically for his thoughts.
 - Load zones lol

+---

+**Purpose**: Explain who you are, How you’d bring value to a company, and What are your abilities/skills/passions.

+**Task**: Compose a 1 minute pitch about yourself geared towards an ideal position.
+Record yourself giving the pitch.
+This can be done by recording a voice-over and showing works or a slide with your name OR recording yourself.
+Feel free to get creative.

+My na